aashif-m/verisight-extension-cloudflare/README.md

 ## License

 This project is licensed under the MIT License.
-See [LICENSE](https://github.com/verisight/Verisight-Backend/blob/b220d61c0d54d194e3e1197b89d5b3b962966e13/LICENSE) for more details.
+See [LICENSE](https://github.com/aashif-m/verisight-extension-cloudflare/blob/3aa7f71cac7e42f0b1e79cddb5d0b8efa6b61b19/LICENSE) for more details.

+## Acknowledgements

+This project was forked from our main repository from [Verisight](https://github.com/verisight)

 ## Support